spankowitz/spankowitz.github.io/_posts/2021-01-26-HTB_blocky.md

 > gobuster dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -u http://10.10.10.37 -t 25

+Side bar:  I've got to get in the habit of specifying "-a" and a user agent string.
+Otherwise gobuster provides the gobuster user agent, a dead give away to anyone actually looking at the logs that someone is running gobuster.

 No Robots.txt, but we enumerated Apache (confirming the NMAP):

 > The requested URL /robots.txt was not found on this server.